meops/laravel-populate/README.md

 composer require --dev meops/laravel-populate
 ```
 ## Usage
 Records are created by specifying the model whose factory definition should be used to generate field values.
-A fully qualified class name may be passed in, or when an unqualified class name is passed in the package will look for matching models in the `App/Models` directory by default.

 ### Create a single record
-The first argument specifies the model to create:
+The first argument specifies the model to create.
+The package will look for a matching model name in the `App/Models` directory by default:
 ```php
 php artisan db:populate User
 ```